Intro

 I'm even scared to talk about it right now because i've always experienced when i looked forward to something really bad or when i kept thinking of it, it just didn't happen.
 It could be anything from just an appointment to this.
 Maybe even a vacation.
 But when i thought about it once and never again then it will happen.
 Like when i was a kid i wanted to go to Scotland because of Harry Potter but never thought about it years later, until 2 years ago i actually went there.
 Also with applying to my own school i was like 'yeah nvm they're not gonna accept me. i gotta accept the failed attempt.'
 But eventually i got in.
 So i tend to keep holding on to that mindset of waiting for the surprise rather than thinking about the expectations.

 Anyways, i wanted to talk about what i want to learn more and what interests me.
 I really want to focus on more 2D Character Animation because it's fun to let things come alive and it feels like i got to play in the animation because I decide how they're going to move (kinda... based on the animatic but still).
-I want to become as good as Calarts and Goblins students (sorry, eventhough I lowkey hate the privileged ppl who are rich to be able to go to those schools and get lessons by celebrities) It's going to be a little harder though because my school is offering NOTHING about visual developments including COLOR THEORY, and CHARACTER DESIGN and LAYOUT and CONCEPT ART ESSENTIALS.
-We have to find that out ourselves.
+I want to become as good as Calarts and Goblins students (sorry, I lowkey hate the privileged ppl who are rich to be able to go to those schools and get lessons by celebrities) It's going to be a little harder though because my school is offering almost NOTHING about visual developments including COLOR THEORY, and CHARACTER DESIGN and LAYOUT and stuff.
+We do kinddaa learn it in other classes but WAY less.
+We have to find that out ourselves mostly.
 Which sucks for me because i need personal help from someone with actual semesters about that subject.
 We do have a "visual development" class but it constantly feels like it's not animation related at all.
 We were working on creative processes of how you can develop creative things in different ways, which wasn't really needed because we had to take random pictures and random abstract paintings and i could hardly mix it with my animation process.
 It did help to know what works and what doesn't so maybe it was needed but i'm definitely gonna tell this to my teacher 100%.
 The only useful lesson from that class was that we had to redraw conceptart/illustrations from books and mix them together because i got to see different types of styles and ideas.
 But yeah, theory of design lacks alot here in general.
 I don't care if we have to figure out different ways of getting ideas already because you'll already find that out during the making of an actual project.

 Sorry that i went for a kinda negative rant.
 I'm just eager to learn some visdev essentials of how to make my animations stand out more to not only get drawn by the story but also the visual aspects of it.
 In addition to that i want to be able to know how the professional field works on these things while applying these essentials.